 With the technology evolving rapidly and new products keep coming out, optical technicians have to upgrade their knowledge accordingly.
-Take the UTP (unshieled twisted pair) network cabling as an example, lately telecommunication industry witnessed the evolution of copper cable from the old cat 3, cat 5 to the existing popular cat 5e and cat 6 cable (even to the cat 7 cable or cat8).
-Therefore, cable installers attach great importance on the TIA-568B installation.
+Take the UTP (unshielded twisted pair) network cabling as an example, lately, telecommunication industry witnessed the evolution of copper cable from the old cat 3, cat 5 to the existing popular cat 5e and cat 6 cables (even to the cat 7 cable or cat8).
+Therefore, cable installers attach great importance to the TIA-568B installation.
 Even the experienced installer may discover the problems that they have never been aware of before.
 Today’s article is going to present all the detailed information necessary to complete a fully compliant TIA-568B UTP installation.

 Overview of UTP Cable & TIA-568B Wiring Standard

 Designed primarily for data transmission in local area networks (LANs), UTP network cable is a 4-pair, 100-ohm cable that consists of 4 unshielded twisted pairs surrounded by an outer jacket.
 Each pair is wound together for the purposes of canceling out noise that can interfere with the signal.
 So, remember to keep UTP cables as far away from potential sources of EMI (electrical cables, transformers, light fixtures, etc.) as possible.
 UTP cables should maintain a 12-inch separation from power cables.

 In terms of the TIA-568B wiring scheme, this standard was published in 2001 to replace the 568A standard, which is now obsolete.
 The original purpose of the EIA/TIA 568 standard was to create a multiproduct, multivendor, standard for interoperable connectivity.
 The 568B standard sets minimum requirements for the various categories of cabling.